GlaucioOliveira/CIT-261/topics/javascript-events/README.md

 ````
 <a href="https://codepen.io/glaucioso/pen/EMrgrb" target="_blank">Live Demo (At CodePen)</a>

-*NOTE:* A list with [all possible events for any HTML Element](https://developer.mozilla.org/en-US/docs/Web/Events)
+*NOTE:* A list with [all possible event types for any HTML Element](https://developer.mozilla.org/en-US/docs/Web/Events)